 The colors of the native trees and foliage, the non-native vegetation, and the planted crops' remnants add to the spectacular horizon as one drives along.

 The contrast in color continues to impress as I drive through Green Bay, Sturgeon Bay, Marionette, and Menominee, each a portal to the Great North Woods.

 Usually, once I’m over the Michigan border, I can’ stand it any longer.
 I have to get outside.

 I pull over to one of many roadside parks dotting Lake Michigan shoreline.

 There I walk to the water's edge, gazing up and down the coast, usually a stiff wind in my face and cold sand at my feet.
 It looks magnificent.

 Bluish gray, water, a low hung sun, yellow-topped trees, seagulls screaming, and lakeshore cottages dotting the shore.
 This is what I’ve come for.

 Once in Michigan, the possibilities are endless.

-Family run motels are a fraction of the price of a big chain hotel.
-They are warm, cozy and friendly.
-Often times there is still a stand-alone cabin that has a bed, bath, and is complete with desk and lamp.
-Often, they dot the highways just outside of little towns and cities or are nestled randomly, into the woods with beach access.
+Often, they dot the highways just outside of little towns and cities or are nestled randomly into the woods with beach access.
 It’s an experience not to be missed.